Leah1977/familyfavs/README.md

 •   To be able to add or delete categories.

-Ideas -  have a gallery to put up tried and tested recipes.

 With these user stories in mind, I put together some wireframes.
 I included all the primary requirements and issues that were raised from my user story research.